IGF

 http://informatorects.uw.edu.pl/en/info/academic-calendar/

-For GL-I, note that the end of the sumertime exam session is the dedline for submiting initial reports); while the end of the resit exam session is the deadline for submiting revised reports, if needed.
+while the end of the resit exam session (15 September 2024) is the deadline for submiting revised reports, if needed.

-Thus tutors will assess and give mark ONLY to the reports that were submitted BEFORE the specified deadline dates!
+Tutors will assess and give mark ONLY to the reports that were submitted no later than 1 day BEFORE the specified deadline dates!

-For the students who performed the exerscize (confirmed by tutor) but did not submited the report the tutors will give mark 2.
+IMPORTANT: For those students who performed the exerscize (confirmed by tutor) but did not submited the report, the tutors will give mark "2".

 Description: